barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 - How does old Paichang even know he was reborn five hundred lives as a fox?
 How would a fox know anything about their rebirths?
 Does the fox know it with the same mind that answered this damning questions?
 - Is this whole case just completely wrong?
 Essentially wrong, being a text, being a **story** with all those causal relationships pointed out, while there are none in the eye of realization?

+### Commentary from _Jinshin Inga_

+In this one, Dogen clearly considers Paichang's answer ("he is not blind to cause and effect") as the right answer to the question.

+> The folks who are the most in the dark are those who do not know that the teaching of not being subject to cause and effect is a false view.

+> The later \[Paichang\]’s principle of not being blind to cause and effect means not ignoring the presence of causality.
+Hence, the underlying principle is clear: we feel the effects of the causes that we put into action.
+In sum, if you have not clarified what the Buddha’s Dharma is, do not go about recklessly preaching for the sake of the worldly and the celestial.

+>  Undoubtedly, those who deny cause and effect will, in their fierce pursuit of profits, give rise to false views and thereby become people who sever their own good spiritual roots.

+> To summarize, the principle of cause and effect is quite clear, and it is totally impersonal: those who fabricate evil will fall into a lower state, whereas those who practice good will rise to a higher state, and without the slightest disparity.

+>  If you deny causality as a result \[not clearing out about cause and effect\], you will experience excessive misfortune, since you would be as ignorant as an ox or a horse.
+Even if you have not committed any evil act other than denying cause and effect, the poison of this view will immediately be terrible.

 ## Composing an answer?